 Lawrence, Haverhill, and Methuen (LHM) have few educational options at the middle and high school levels.
 In Lawrence, Community Day Charter Public School offers grades Pre-K to 6, and Lawrence Family Development Charter School serves students in grades Pre-K to 8.
 Phoenix Charter Academy Lawrence serves LHM students in grades 9 to 12.
 In Haverhill, Hill Montessori Charter Public Schools serves K to 8 students, and Silver Hill Horace Mann Charter School offers grades K to 5.
 The Haverhill Education Association (the union representing the city’s public school teachers) voted against the renewal of Silver Hill’s charter status.

 Among the three communities, 2,429 students are on charter school waiting lists (ESE, 2017).
-Based upon conversations with families and community leaders, families with ELs and student with disabilities are looking for more education options.
+Based upon conversations with families and community leaders, families with English Learners and students with disabilities are looking for more education options.

 |Educational Priorities of Lawrence, Haverhill, and Methuen Families|| How Our School Design Addresses Priorities

 |Support students with disabilities||Inclusive and Social Emotional learning ensures that students with disabilities have full participation and access to the education program.|

 |Support English Learners||Inclusive and Social Emotional learning ensures that English Learners have full participation and access to the education program.|

 |Build student agency through social change projects that improve their communities||Project-based learning (with a focus on social entrepreneurship) provides a clear structure for how to help student problem-solve challenges in their community.|

 |Provide a warm, safe, and welcoming school environment||Community-based learning provides students with opportunities to do deep dives into local cultures and to take advantage of community-based opportunities to learn languages.|